Applied Technology and Mathematics

 General Foundation Course Exemptions

-Students will be exempt from CIS 105 and CIS 218 if, in the previous three (3) years:
+Students will be exempt from and if, in the previous three (3) years:

 • they have satisfactorily completed (C or above) a one-year college programming sequence (JAVA, C, C++, or VB.net, or a language approved by the department)